stevescot/ESPBreadMaker/breadmaker_controller/copilot_instructions.md

 ## Coding Order and Declarations
 - When editing `.ino` and `.h` files, always ensure that function and variable definitions (or forward declarations) appear before any use.
-- For example, if you call `stopBreadmaker()` in a lambda or function, make sure it is either defined or forward-declared above that point in the file.
+- For example, if you call `stopBreadmaker()` or `broadcastStatusWS()` in a lambda or function, make sure it is either defined or forward-declared above that point in the file.
+- **Always add a forward declaration for any new function (e.g., `void broadcastStatusWS();`) at the top of your `.ino` file, before any code that uses it.**
 - This prevents linker and scope errors, especially with C++ lambdas and Arduino sketches.
 - The same applies to struct and class definitions: define them before any variable or function that uses them.
 - If you add new types or functions, update the header (`.h`) first, then include and use them in the `.ino` or `.cpp` files.

+**Summary:**
+- Add forward declarations for all new functions at the top of `.ino` files, before any use (including in lambdas or inline functions), to prevent build errors and ensure maintainability.

 ## User Instructions vs. Automated Actions
 - **Instructions** (the `instructions` field in a custom stage, or any user-facing prompt) should only describe actions that require human intervention (e.g., "Add chocolate now", "Remove paddle", "Check dough consistency").